IndexZer0/eloquent-filtering/README.md

 It is strongly suggested that you keep `default_allowed_filter_list` as `none` in your config and explicitly allow only specific filters with `Filter::only()`.

+This feature is intended for use when you're not using any user supplied information and have complete developer control over the filters being applied.

 #### Aliasing Targets

 You can alias your target fields and relations if you don't wish to expose database field names to your frontend.